BCG-X-Official/facet/sphinx/source/about_us.rst

 to gain insight into optimal feature values.
 At the same time we wanted to build from the industry standard eco-system (i.e., scikit-learn, shap) not re-invent it.

-So we got a bunch of data scientists look at the problem from every angle and well you get FACET!
-Little geometry humour there, we apologise.
+So we got a bunch of data scientists to look at the problem from every angle and, well, you get FACET!
+Little geometry humor there, we apologize.
 FACET implements a newly developed algorithm to explain how variables of a predictive model collaborate to predict outcomes by identifying patterns across the explanations of many individual predictions.
 This advanced model inspection allows